-The Indy Pass came about in 2019 as a less expensive alternative to the big three passes and is not owned by a conglomerate like Vail Resorts or a partnership like the IKON and Mountain Collective passes.
+The Indy Pass came about in 2019 as a less expensive alternative to the major ski passes.
+As such, it is not owned by a conglomerate like Vail Resorts or a partnership like IKON Pass and The Mountain Collective passes.
 The Indy ski pass includes many of the excellent, smaller ski areas that you won’t find with the other passes.
 The cooperative pass was launched and is still managed by Doug Fish, owner of Fish Marketing in Oregon.

 New ski areas made it even better last winter

 The addition of new ski areas to the Indy Pass in 2022-23, including the two resorts in California and three Michigan resorts, may help you make up your mind.
-Indy Pass holders can ski and ride Marquette Mountain, for example, which brings the serious benefit of lake effect snow from nearby Lake Superior.
+Indy Pass holders can ski and ride Marquette Mountain, which brings the serious benefit of lake effect snow from nearby Lake Superior.
 The mountain picks up an average of 150 inches of snow each season.
-Nub’s Nob has long been a fun resort and is in the Boyne Mt./Boyne Highlands neighborhood in the lower peninsula.
-Treetops in Gaylord sits at the highest elevation in the lower peninsula (1,394 feet above sea level and offers a playground of 1,500 skiable acres).
+Nub’s Nob has long been a fun resort and is in the Boyne Mt./The Highlands neighborhood in the lower peninsula.
+Treetops, in Gaylord, sits at the highest elevation in the lower peninsula, at 1,394 feet, and offers a playground of 1,500 skiable acres.

-Mt.
-Mankato (or Mt.
-Kato to locals) is just 15 minutes from downtown Mankato, offering 65 acres of terrain and 19 trails, all lit for night skiing.
+Other Indy Pass ski areas include Mt.
+Kato, located just 15 minutes from downtown Mankato, and offering 65 acres of terrain and 19 trails, all lit for night skiing.
 BigRock Ski Area is a unique story in that it closed in 2013, only to reconstitute itself into a nonprofit to serve the Northern Maine community near the New Brunswick, Canada border.
-There have been lots of improvements, including tubing hill, snowmaking and trail work.
+There have been lots of improvements, including a tubing hill, snowmaking and trail work.
 The price is right, too.

-Perhaps the new “crown jewel” is Mt.
-Hood Meadows, Oregon, the largest of the nation’s independent resorts and the most exciting in the western U.S. Mt.
+Among the new headliners is Oregon’s Mt.
+Hood Meadows, the largest of the nation’s independent resorts and the most exciting in the western U.S. Mt.
 Hood Meadows has 2,150 skiable acres with 85 named runs served by 11 lifts.

-Just as the 2022-23 season was about to get underway, Indy Pass officials announced even more additions.
-They included: Calabogie Peaks Resorts and Alpine Loch Lomand, Ontario, Canada; Mountain High and Dodge Ridge, California; Arctic Valley, Colorado; Granby Ranch and Echo Mountain, Alaska; Mt.
+Indy Pass has added a number of ski resorts in the last couple years.
+They’ve included: Calabogie Peaks Resorts and Alpine Loch Lomand, Ontario, Canada; Mountain High and Dodge Ridge, California; Arctic Valley, Colorado; Granby Ranch and Echo Mountain, Alaska; Mt.
 Crescent, Iowa; Sleeping Giant, Wyoming; Ski Snowstar Winter Sports Park, Illinois; Dry Hill Ski Area, New York; and Whitecap Mountain, Wisconsin.
-In addition, several cross-country areas were added: Jay Peak Cross-Country Center, VT; Nickel Plate, B.C.; Bear Valley Adventure Center, CA; and Crosscut Mountain Sports Center, MT.
+In addition, several cross-country areas were added: Jay Peak Cross-Country Center, Vermont; Nickel Plate, British Columbia; Bear Valley Adventure Center, California; and Crosscut Mountain Sports Center, Montana.

 The best part: Passes are a bargain with the Indy Pass and it’s so easy to use.
-Buy early, however, as prices go up incrementally as the countdown to the season draws nigh.
-The Indy Pass keeps growing each year as more and more of the regional ski areas and cross-country centers see the value of bringing newbies to their areas with the hopes of converting them into regular guests.
+Indy Pass keeps growing each year as more and more of the regional ski areas and cross-country centers see the value of bringing newbies to their areas with the hopes of converting them into regular guests.